 Virginia Sea Grant Graduate Research Fellowships

-The purpose of the Virginia Sea Grant (VASG) Graduate Research Fellowship is to support exceptional graduate students who are engaged in education and research that aligns with the mission of VASG.
+The purpose of the Virginia Sea Grant (VASG) Graduate Research Fellowship is to support exceptional graduate students who are engaged in education and research that aligns with VASG's mission.
 The fellowship also provides hands-on experience in translating research results to coastal and marine stakeholders, through a professional mentor, and offers a comprehensive set of professional development training opportunities that fellows may elect to take.

 Graduate Research Fellows address issues relevant to Virginia communities, and of importance to coastal and marine science (broadly defined, e.g., natural or social sciences, engineering and design, policy and legal analysis, etc.).
-Fellows are expected to work with a professional outreach or end-user mentor.
+As part of the program, each fellow is required to develop a collaborative, professional growth-oriented partnership with a professional end-user or outreach mentor.
 Through interactions with their mentors, fellows ensure that their research results are useful and used by stakeholders.
 Additionally, this partnership gives fellows access to experienced professionals who can provide career advice.
 The process also helps fellows develop practical skills in science communication, collaboration, the transfer of science to management, and exposure to other critical professional skills.

-Students must be enrolled in a full-time graduate or professional degree program at a Virginia academic institution prior to the award of the fellowship, no later than Fall 2018.
+Students must be enrolled in a full-time graduate or professional degree program at a Virginia academic institution prior to the award of the fellowship, no later than Fall 2019.
 Students may be working toward a degree in any discipline as long as they are engaged in research that is coastal- or marine-related and relevant to the mission and strategic plan of VASG.
-Previous recipients of VASG Graduate Research Fellowships are not eligible to apply.
-VASG strongly encourages members from under-represented minority groups, women, persons with disabilities, and veterans to apply.
+Previous recipients of a VASG Graduate Research Fellowship are not eligible to apply.

 - The fellowship provides an award of up to $40,000 per year.